Nick & Norah's Infinite Playlist: Plot

-When Thom and Dev stop at Gray's Papaya for hot dogs, a confused Caroline escapes from Thom's van, believing they plan to sexually assault her.
-Nick and Norah meet up with Thom and Dev to try to find her.
-A confusing phone call leads them to look for her at a club where Where's Fluffy? is rumored to be playing, but with no success in finding Caroline or the band.
-They finally locate Caroline when she gives them clues in another phone call.
+When Thom and Dev stop at Gray's Papaya for hot dogs, a confused Caroline wakes up and escapes from Thom's van, believing they plan to sexually assault her.
+Nick and Norah meet with Thom and Dev to try to find her.
+A confusing phone call leads them to look for her at a club that Where's Fluffy? is rumored to be playing, but cannot find Caroline or the band.
+They finally locate her when she gives them clues in another phone call.

 A jealous Tris catches up with the group, and Nick leaves them to talk to her.

-An upset Norah meets up at a club with her on-again-off-again boyfriend Tal but soon realizes that he has an ulterior motive and hopes to get a record deal with Norah's father, a famous producer, and leaves him.
-Nick, meanwhile, decides to confront Tris, but she pleads for a ride home and flirts with him in the car.
-They stop, and while Tris seductively dances in front of the car, Nick reminisces fondly about Norah and the night's events and drives away, leaving Tris behind.
+An upset Norah meets her on-again-off-again boyfriend Tal at a club.
+When she realizes he only hopes to get a record deal with her famous producer father, she promptly leaves him.
+Nick decides to confront Tris, but she pleads for a ride home and flirts with him in the car.
+They stop, and while she seductively dances in front of the car, Nick reminisces fondly about Norah and the night's events and drives away, leaving Tris behind.

 Nick calls Norah, apologizing for leaving, and she agrees to meet him again.
-They go to Electric Lady Studios, a music studio owned by Norah's father.
-Norah gets Nick to play something he wrote in the studio then joins him in the recording room.
-They both kiss, and Nick gives Norah her first orgasm.
+They go to Electric Lady Studios, Norah's father's music studio.
+She gets Nick to play something he wrote in the studio and then joins him in the recording room.
+They kiss, and Nick gives Norah her first orgasm.

 Norah gets a text message from Caroline telling her she learned the location of the Where's Fluffy? show.
-When they arrive at the show, they meet Tris, who cannot understand why Nick will not take her back, and Tal, who wants the same answer from Norah.
-Tal starts a fight with Nick, but Thom and Dev's friend Lethario steps in and headbutts Tal.
+When they arrive at the venue, they run into Tris and Tal.
+Tal starts a fight with Nick, but Thom and Dev's friend Lethario steps in and headbutts him.

 Nick and Norah share a smile and leave together.
-At Penn Station, Nick admits that he does not care about missing the concert, and they kiss on the escalator as the sun rises over New York City.
+At Penn Station, Nick admits that he does not care about missing the concert, and they kiss on the escalator as the sun rises over New York.